kengibson1111/go-stdlib/README.md

 * unescapestring - special unescaping for only <, >, &, ', and ".

+## html/template

+* basic - shows basic template functionality.

+* block - this is showing how to customize a template block. block is shorthand for defining a template and executing it in place.
+That is what allows the template block to be redefined.
+  In this sample, overlay is redefining the master template block.
+Notice how the master template instance assign the join function pointer and not the overlay.
+But the overlay template redefinition of the master template block uses join.
+Starting to get interesting when considering dynamic execution functionality.
+This is the same as the text/template block sample.

+* autoescape - this shows some of the safety features of html/template vs. text/template.
+  HTML escaping happens by default.
+So it looks like it combines functionality from the default html package with text/template.

+* escape - this shows HTML, JS, and URL escaping.

 ## net/http

 HTTP client and server functions.